Mostafa el-Nahas: Political history

 After a victory in the 1936 elections, Nahas formed his third government.
-During this time, Nahhas achieved two major diplomatic victories with Britain: the Anglo-Egyptian Treaty of 1936 and the 1937 Montreux Convention.
+During this time, Nahas achieved two major diplomatic victories with Britain: the Anglo-Egyptian Treaty of 1936 and the 1937 Montreux Convention.
 However, his government faced issues with the new king, King Farouk.
 The Wafd opposed the religiosity of the coronation as a threat to secularism and democracy.
-Issues between the Palace and the Government over the Blue Shirts, the right to appoint vacate senate seats and the appointment of Ali Maher as Chief of the Royal Cabinet lead to resignation of Nahhas.
+Issues between the Palace and the Government over the Blue Shirts, the right to appoint vacate senate seats and the appointment of Ali Maher as Chief of the Royal Cabinet lead to resignation of Nahas.
 It was also during this that the party split.

 The Wafd had traditionally been divided over socioeconomic lines - between rural land owners and the urban middle class.
-The latter was represented by the "gang of four": Nahhas, Makram Ebied, Ahmad Mahir, and Mahmud Fahmi al-Nukrashi.
-This wing of the party came into power after the election of Nahhas to leader of the party.
+The latter was represented by the "gang of four": Nahas, Makram Ebied, Ahmad Mahir, and Mahmud Fahmi al-Nukrashi.
+This wing of the party came into power after the election of Nahas to leader of the party.
 Yet cracks in alliance were forming by 1935.
 Nukrashi and Mahir were opposed to Naseem's government, while Nahas accused Nukrashi as being responsible for Britain's hardline stance in 1930, since he was in favor of continuing negotiations despite the Sudan issue.
-Nukrashi and Mahir accused Nahhas of running the party as a dictator and building a personality cult.
+Nukrashi and Mahir accused Nahas of running the party as a dictator and building a personality cult.
 Another issue was regarding the construction of the Aswan Dam.
-Nukrashi supported opening the project up to international bidding, while Nahhas and Makram wanted to give it to a British firm.
+Nukrashi supported opening the project up to international bidding, while Nahas and Makram wanted to give it to a British firm.
 After a cabinet reshuffle, Mahmud al-Nuqrashi was out of the government and expelled from the party.
 Ahmad Mahir also left; him and Nuqrashi formed the Sa'adist Party, claiming to be the real successors to Sa'ad Zaghloul.
-On November 28th, 1937, Ezz al-Din Tewfiq, a member of Young Egypt, tried to assassinate Nahhas.
+On November 28th, 1937, Ezz al-Din Tewfiq, a member of Young Egypt, tried to assassinate Nahas.